hwil/Wearable_assignment/README.md

 # Wearable_assignment
-The code in this repository performs some merging, sorting and calculation tasks on accelerometer data from wearable technology.
+The code in the file "run.analysis.R" in this repository performs some merging, sorting and calculation tasks on accelerometer data from wearable technology.
 Specifically:
 1) Merges a "training" and "test" set to create one data set
 2) Extracts only the measurements on the mean and standard deviation for each measurement,